-Analysis | Here’s how a federal judge believes Trump likely broke the law
+Analysis | Here’s how a federal judge believes Trump probably broke the law

 Eastman, you’ll recall, is the legal scholar who advocated that Vice President Mike Pence simply reject electoral votes submitted by a number of states as Congress convened to finalize the 2020 election on Jan.
 6, 2021.
-Carter’s summary of Eastman’s efforts — championed eagerly by Trump — was that it was not sincere advocacy of a novel theory of allocating power but, instead, a contrived rationale aimed at the goal of preserving Trump’s presidency.
+Carter’s summary of Eastman’s efforts — championed eagerly by President Donald Trump — was that it was not sincere advocacy of a novel theory of allocating power but, instead, a contrived rationale aimed at the goal of preserving Trump’s presidency.

 This is not particularly surprising, even if it is stark.
-What’s more important is what precedes those words in Carter’s opinion: a detailed argument, hinging at one critical point on Trump’s own words, explaining why it’s likely that Donald Trump broke federal law in trying to retain power.
+What’s more important is what precedes those words in Carter’s opinion: a detailed argument, hinging at one critical point on Trump’s own words, explaining why it’s likely that Trump broke federal law in trying to retain power.

 Carter’s ruling is part of a legal fight over documents in Eastman’s possession that focus on the effort to reject the outcome of the 2020 election.
 The House select committee investigating the Jan.
-6 attack subpoenaed material from Eastman related to the effort and he withheld it, citing attorney-client privilege.
+6 attack subpoenaed material from Eastman related to the effort, and he withheld it, citing attorney-client privilege.
 Carter was asked to determine if that privilege should apply to the material.
 In the end, he found that it overwhelmingly did not.
 But not because he thought Eastman was mostly not acting as counsel to Trump or Trump’s campaign and not solely because he thought most of the material was not related to litigation.

 The judge was also asked by the House committee to evaluate if the material might need to be turned over because it was not protected by privilege due to the “crime-fraud” exception.
 In other words, if an attorney is discussing the commission of a crime with a client, that material may not be subject to being withheld under privilege.
 And earlier this month that’s precisely what the committee alleged: Trump and Eastman were engaged in an effort to violate more than one federal law and, therefore, communication related to that effort should not be privileged.

 Carter agreed.
-The standard in a civil case is that a “preponderance of the evidence” shows that a crime was likely committed, meaning the evidence needed to show that it was “more likely than not.”
+The standard in a civil case is that a “preponderance of the evidence” shows that a crime was probably committed, meaning the evidence needed to show that it was “more likely than not.”
 And when considering the components of two crimes identified by the committee, Carter felt such a preponderance existed.

 The first allegation was that Trump had tried to obstruct an official proceeding.
-In order for such a crime to be committed, Carter wrote, it needs to be shown that three things happened:
+For such a crime to be committed, Carter wrote, it needs to be shown that three things happened:

 - “the person obstructed, influenced or impeded, or attempted to obstruct, influence or impede”